 The PhD in Health & Behavioral Sciences (HBS) prepares students to be leaders in the interdisciplinary field of population health.
 Our program draws on theories and methods from the social, behavioral, and health sciences, to understand health, health behaviors, and health care.
 A few recent research topics in our program include the AIDS epidemic, the social contexts of medical care, the diffusion of health behaviors through social networks, the ethics of health care, biases that shape decision making, the mechanisms that link social conditions to biological health, and the determinants of health disparities.
 Graduates from our program are leaders in analyzing the conditions that give rise to the inequitable distribution of health within and across populations.

-This 5-year degree program combines the Bachelors of Art/Bachelor of Science (BA/BS) of Public Health (PBHL) and the Master of Public Health (MPH).
+This 4+1 degree program (5 years) combines the Bachelors of Art/Bachelor of Science (BA/BS) of Public Health (PBHL) and the Master of Public Health (MPH).
 These degrees are offered, respectively, at the University of Colorado Denver by the Department of Health and Behavioral Sciences in the College of Liberal Arts and Sciences on the downtown campus, and the Colorado School of Public Health, a joint venture of the University of Colorado, Colorado State University and the University of Northern Colorado.